thehelvijs/Caffeinated/README.md

   <img height="300" src="https://github.com/thehelvijs/Caffeinated/blob/master/README/scrn2.jpg">
 </p>

+## Troubleshooting
+- If nothing appears on alert test
+  - Open web browser (preferably Chrome), copy link there and test again.
+If nothing happens, go to Caffeinated settings and change local host port (e.g. 3000), restart Caffeinated and change link to that port, test again.

 ## Known issues
 - Caffeinated has to be started before opening OBS.
 Or if OBS has been started, after running Caffeinated - in Browser Source properties "Refresh cache of current page" has to be clicked.
 - ~~Unfollow -> follow gives alert.
 Can be abused by viewers.~~